tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### 14. Instructor Do: CRUD (5 min)

+In this activity, students are introduced to the concept of Create, Read, Update, and Delete statements in SQL.

 Return to the [slideshow](https://docs.google.com/presentation/d/1Ll68av_lId0Yoy_Az5JMlvtd0STM2kiMVH2YpzX24FI/edit#slide=id.g58479a5bad_2_0) and begin to explain CRUD operations.
-(Slides 10–11)

 * **CRUD**, while an unusual acronym, is a set of tools that are persistently used throughout programming.

 * CRUD stands for Create, Read, Update, and Delete.